Independent Women's Forum: Equity feminism

 The IWF opposes many mainstream feminist positions, describing them as "radical feminism", but rather focuses on equity feminism.
 IWF-affiliated writers have argued that the sex gap in income exists because of IWF women's greater demand for flexibility, fewer hours, and less travel in their careers, rather than because of sexism.
-In an article for the Dallas Morning News, IWF Vice-president Carrie Lukas attributed sex disparities in income to "women's own choices", writing that women "tend to place a higher priority on flexibility and personal fulfillment than do men, who focus more on pay. [women] tend to avoid jobs that require travel or relocation, and they take more time off and spend fewer hours in the office than men do.
+In an article for the Dallas Morning News, IWF president Carrie Lukas attributed sex disparities in income to "women's own choices", writing that women "tend to place a higher priority on flexibility and personal fulfillment than do men, who focus more on pay. [women] tend to avoid jobs that require travel or relocation, and they take more time off and spend fewer hours in the office than men do.
 Men disproportionately take on the most dirty, dangerous and depressing jobs."

 The IWF also argues that feminists manufacture domestic violence legislation that "is misleading because it is premised on and meant to advance feminist ideology."
 This falls under their larger belief that "feminists ... lie about data, are opportunistic, construct men as the enemy, and cast women as helpless victims."

 Conservative commentators have praised the IWF; Linda Chavez credited Women's Figures: An Illustrated Guide to the Economic Progress of Women in America, a 1999 book published in part by the IWF, with "debunk[ing] much of the feminists' voodoo economics."
 Writing in Capitalism Magazine, John Stossel cited Michelle Bernard's 2007 book Women's Progress as evidence that "American women have never enjoyed more options or such a high quality of life."

 Some writers have asserted that feminist rhetoric is used by the IWF for anti-feminist ends.
-A New York Times editorial described the IWF as "a right-wing public policy group that provides pseudofeminist support for extreme positions that are in fact dangerous to women."